Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/Day-1/02-Data-management-&-setup.md

 mkdir raw_data results scripts
 ```

 We will use Symbolic links (sym links) to link the raw data in `/dartfs-hpc/scratch/rnaseq1/data/raw-fastq` to the directory we created for ourselves in scratch.
 Sym links provide a way of linking to distant files from within a directory that they do not actually exist inside.
-Since most genomics data is very large, it is impractical to move it around and copy it, so we use Sym links to point to files as if they were in our current directroy.
+Since most genomics data is very large, it is impractical to move it around and copy it, so we use Sym links to point to files as if they were in our current directory.

 Look in `/dartfs-hpc/scratch/rnaseq1/data/raw-fastq`
 ```bash